 Hi!
 I'm Samyu (she/her), a writer, organizer, and Political Science PhD Candidate.

 I primarily write about social movements, mutual aid, and reproductive justice.
-I specialize in the study of Race, Ethnicity, and Politics and Quantitative Methods at the
+I specialize in Race, Ethnicity, and Politics and Quantitative Methods at the

 University of California, Los Angeles (UCLA).
-My dissertation focuses on evaluating interventions aiming to mitigate the impacts of anti-abortion direct action, such as policing, clinic escorting, and clinic defense, based on the preferences of women of color, a subgroup of abortion seekers that is multiply marginalized.
 I am also a proud alumna of the University of South Carolina's departments of

 Computer Science and